roeiherz/RelationMaskRCNN/README.md

 # Relation MaskRCNN
 This is an implementation of a Relation [Mask R-CNN](https://arxiv.org/abs/1703.06870/) based on [3].
-In this repository, we use a version of a special Graph Networks implemented inside Mask-RCNN[2], which called GPI (Graph Permutation Invariant [1]), that use the structure of graphs for a detection task on [Berkeley Deep Drive](http://bdd-data.berkeley.edu/) dataset.
+In this repository, we use a version of a special Graph Networks implemented inside Mask-RCNN[2], which called GPI (Graph Permutation Invariant[1](https://arxiv.org/abs/1802.05451)), that use the structure of graphs for a detection task on [Berkeley Deep Drive](http://bdd-data.berkeley.edu/) dataset.

 ## Introduction